skambuilds/PySpark-EMR-FraudDetection/README.md

 A PySpark fraud detection project on AWS EMR with Terraform

 ## Introduction
-In this project, we build a machine learning model to accurately predict whether the transactions in the dateset are fraudolent or not.
+In this project, we build a machine learning model to predict whether the transactions in the dateset are fraudolent or not.
 We use Spark ML Libraries in PySpark and we execute the model script on Amazon AWS EMR.
 We perform the EMR cluster infrastructure creation and management via Terraform.

 Terraform is the infrastructure as code tool from HashiCorp.
 It is a tool for building, changing, and managing infrastructure in a safe, repeatable way.
 Operators and Infrastructure teams can use Terraform to manage environments with a configuration language called the HashiCorp Configuration Language (HCL) for human-readable, automated deployments.